cloudblog004/fantasticfoodies/content/en/posts/2247-recipe-of-super-quick-homemade-jollof-rice-and-chicken.md

 1. Prepare 8 cubes maggi

 Jollof (/dʒəˈlɒf/), or jollof rice, is a rice dish from West Africa.
 The dish is typically made with long-grain rice, tomatoes, onions, spices, vegetables and meat in a single pot, although its ingredients and preparation methods vary across different regions.
 Serve with jollof rice and fried plantains.
-Jollof Rice &amp; Chicken _ The rice is incredibly flavorful; the juicy of the chicken enhances the rice dish, making it really quite tasty!
+Jollof Rice & Chicken _ The rice is incredibly flavorful; the juicy of the chicken enhances the rice dish, making it really quite tasty!

 <!--inarticleads2-->